 b) Arbitration.
 Any dispute, controversy or claim arising out of or relating to this Agreement or the breach, termination, enforcement, interpretation or validity thereof, including the determination of the scope, applicability and enforceability of this agreement to arbitrate, shall be finally settled by arbitration before a sole arbitrator.
 The arbitration shall be administered by JAMS pursuant to its Comprehensive Arbitration Rules and Procedures.
 The seat, or legal place, of arbitration shall be New York City, New York.
 Judgment on the award may be entered in any court of competent jurisdiction.

-i) Within 15 days after the commencement of arbitration, the Parties shall jointly select the sole arbitrator.
+(i) Within fifteen (15) days after the commencement of arbitration, the Parties shall jointly select the sole arbitrator.
 If the Parties are unable or fail to select the arbitrator within the allotted time, that arbitrator shall be appointed by JAMS in accordance with its rules.
 The arbitrator shall serve as a neutral, independent and impartial arbitrator.

-iii) The Parties shall maintain the confidential nature of the arbitration proceeding, all rulings and the award, including the hearing, unless otherwise required by law or judicial decision except as may be necessary to prepare for or conduct the arbitration, or as may be necessary in connection with a court application for a preliminary remedy, a judicial challenge to an award or its enforcement, or as the Parties otherwise consent.
+(iii) The Parties shall maintain the confidential nature of the arbitration hearing and proceedings, including all rulings and awards, unless: (1) otherwise required by law or judicial decision, (2) as may be necessary to prepare for or conduct the arbitration, (3) as may be necessary in connection with a court application for a preliminary remedy, a judicial challenge to an award, or its enforcement, or (4) as the Parties otherwise consent.

 c) Waiver: Class and Collective Actions.
 The Parties agree to bring any dispute in arbitration on an individual basis only, and not on a class or collective action basis.
 There shall be no right or any authority for any dispute to be brought, heard or arbitrated as a class or collective action.
 The class and collective action waiver shall not be severable from this arbitration agreement in any case in which (1) the dispute is filed as a class or collective action and (2) there is a final judicial determination that the class and collective action waiver is invalid, unenforceable, unconscionable, void or voidable.
 In such instances, the class action shall be brought exclusively in the state or federal courts located in New York County, the State of New York.